 Motivational enhancement therapy is a type of motivational interviewing that involves structured feedback and future planning.
 Conducted over a short period of time, this therapy approach aims to build and strengthen the desire to alter drinking behaviors.

 Individuals identify the benefits and drawbacks of treatment during motivational enhancement therapy.
 In addition, they craft a plan for changing drinking patterns, building confidence and developing skills to sustain sobriety.

-Addiction affects more than just the individual.
+Alcohol addiction affects more than just the individual.
 The effects of alcoholism on families can be just as intense.
 Marital and family counseling allows spouses and other family members to participate in the treatment process.
 These individuals play a crucial role in repairing and improving relationships throughout their loved one’s alcohol recovery.

 Family and marital counseling can help people with alcoholism avoid drinking.
 Research has shown that individuals who receive strong family support gained through family counseling have a better chance of maintaining abstinence from alcohol than those who receive individual therapy.

 Brief interventions are small, time-limited counseling sessions.
 Meetings can be held in individual or small group settings.